 First, it’s possible to have two separate, distinct mental health challenges.
 Since bipolar disorder and anxiety tend to develop under periods of extreme stress, it's possible that the two do develop simultaneously.
 While you were developing bipolar disorder due to stress, you may also have developed anxiety.

-Another reason they may form simultaneously is because they may share similar brain chemistry changes.
+Another reason they may form simultaneously is that they may share similar brain chemistry changes.
 Because bipolar disorder and anxiety are both related to an imbalance of the chemicals in the brain, it's possible that the same neurotransmitters that contribute to bipolar disorder also create anxiety.

 So while it is tempting to look at anxiety as a symptom of bipolar disorder, it is important to remember that they could have simply developed at the same time.